 By law, manufacturers have to notify the owner when there is a recall notice, but in the case of a second, third or fourth owner of the car, the company may be sending the notice to a previous one.
 If you are driving a used car, frequently check for possible vehicle recalls at safecars.gov.

 Believe it or not, drug recalls happen nearly every week.
 Most drug recalls are initiated voluntarily by the manufacturer, but on occasion, drug recalls can be mandated by the FDA, which categorizes the recall under one of three classes based on how serious the problem is.
 For example, FDA is trying to recall one of the most frequently taken medications, Metformin, after finding high levels of a probable carcinogen.
 Since early 2019, the FDA has scrambled to get affected lots out of consumers’ hands.
 Now, the agency has spotted a sixth drugmaker with a contaminated version of the drug.
-Your pharmacy or you as a consumer should be notified when medication recall happens, but it does not always happen.
+Your pharmacy or you as a consumer should be notified when a medication recall happens, but it does not always happen.
 If you are taking subscription medication, it is wise to be proactive and subscribe to a newsletter for alerts.
 Check for your possible medication recalls at fda.gov.

 Recent Metformin lot recalls example

 Check before you buy

 Before you buy a product, especially for a child or a second-hand product online, find out if the manufacturer has recalled it.
 Visit this website to find the latest on safety recalls, safety education, and statistics on injuries and potential dangers.

 Sign up for a newsletter about recalls